Albuquerque Burn Injury Attorney

 Who Can Be Held Liable for My Burn Injury?

-Who can be held liable in a personal injury lawsuit after a serious burn injury depends on the specific circumstances surrounding how your injury occurred.
+Who can be held liable in a personal injury lawsuit after a serious burn injury depends on the specific circumstances surrounding the injury victim’s accident.
 For example:

 Burn Injuries in Car Accidents

-A burn injury lawyer can thoroughly investigate the cause of your car accident, and hold either the at-fault driver or company responsible for your personal injury claim.
+An Albuquerque burn injury lawyer can thoroughly investigate the cause of your car accident, and hold either the at-fault driver or company responsible for your personal injury claim.

 Burns at Work

-If you were burned while at work, an attorney can help you with filing a workers’ compensation claim.
+If you were burned while at work, our legal team can help you with filing a workers’ compensation claim.
 They will also explore the potential for a third-party lawsuit if your burns were caused by the negligence of another party other than your employer or co-workers.

 Burns from Dangerous Products